rcnoob/CSS-Benchmark/README.md

  Encompass the entire contents of the benchmark data in [ ] to comply by json formatting

  Set X axis to Index, then add the value fields of AvgPlayerCount, AvgFrameTimeTicks, and FrameTimeTicksPeak

+ Data is logged every tick, and averages are written every 30 seconds.
+So every point plotted will be in 30 second intervals